StavropoulosK/Internet-of-Things--Smart-City-Parking--Mqtt--Websockets--Grafana--Influxdb/readme.md

 ### Map Id

-Moreover, it is necessary to create a mapId from google.
-You can create mapId from Map Management Menu and afterwards you can apply a style.
+Moreover, it is necessary to create a map id from google.
+You can create the map id from Map Management Menu and afterwards you can apply a style.

 ![Map Id](./Presentations/images/map-id.png)